ErnestoHkirk/TweetSentimentAnalysis/README.md

 # Set-Up Requirements

-•This program requires you to create a twitter development account in order to access their api and collect the tweets. https://developer.twitter.com/en/apply-for-access.html
+1. This program requires you to create a twitter development account in order to access their api and collect the tweets. https://developer.twitter.com/en/apply-for-access.html
-• Once your account has been approved, you will be able to access the keys required to run this program.
+2. Once your account has been approved, you will be able to access the keys required to run this program.
 * AWS_ACCESS_KEY
 * AWS_SECRET_KEY
 * TWITTER_CONSUMER_KEY